 It remains unclear whether a new mortgage amortisation requirement from 2016 will have any sufficient impact, the EU institution warns.

 The shortage of available housing meanwhile is linked to "structural inefficiencies in the housing market", with construction well below the level needed, and competition in the construction sector weak.
-A tightly regulated rental market hinders the efficient use of existing housing, exasperating the problem.
+A tightly regulated rental market hinders the efficient use of existing housing, exacerbating the problem.